 Most people would hear that as a consolation.
 From Hoffman, it was a calculation.
 He wasn't nursing his wounds.
 He was already computing the next move.

 His first major contribution was blunt honesty.
 When the Confinity team was still pitching PalmPilot-based payments, Hoffman delivered the kill shot: "We are living in the heaven of PalmPilots.
 Between zero and one per restaurant had PalmPilots, meaning your use case can only be used between zero and one times, per restaurant, per meal cycle!
 You're hosed!"
-The team pivoted to email-based payments — the move that saved everything.
+The team pivoted to email-based payments.
+The move saved everything.

 "We could chart the mushroom cloud from the plowing on the side of the mountain," he said.
 "We could almost chart it by the hour when we would blow up."